 The center load behind the saddle results in very good balance when the bike is parked.
 When attached to the handlebar stem, however, my bike needed careful positioning when parked with a full pannier.
 I suspect a double-pronged kickstand would solve this problem.

 The Crossrack will interfere with the fold on a Dahon since the seat post is supposed to lower to the ground.
 This creates only a minimal problem because the rack portion of the system detaches by releasing a locking pin.

 I also realized that when I pack my Eco3 for air travel in my Dahon Airporter luggage I can simply remove the entire seat post from the bicycle and pack it and the detached rack portion to the side of the folded bike.

 Unfortunately, the Dahon does not fold well with the Crossrack attached to the handlebar stem.
-Because the Crossrack is simple to install, however, if my husband and I ever do take fly to Northern California for a wine country tour by bike, I wouldn't hesitate to pack a pair of these in my Airporter to maximize my cargo capacity.
+Because the Crossrack is simple to install, however, if my husband and I ever do take a fly to Northern California for a wine country tour by bike, I wouldn’t hesitate to pack a pair of these in my Airporter to maximize my cargo capacity.

 The Crossrack seems to be specifically designed for their Swift folding bike and Xootr MG Scooter.
 However, it fits most folding and standard frames with “at least 5 inches (125mm) of vertical height difference between the top of the rear tire and the top of the seat post” and comes with a 30-day, unconditional warranty.

 The Xootr Crossrack retails for $43.95.
 Xootr also sells the accompanying CrossRack Cargo Bag for $30 when purchased with the rack on their website.

 by Ted Johnson

 This won’t make sense to people who aren’t familiar with Brompton folding bikes, so continue reading only if you speak Bromptonese.